swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 After each debriefing session, the **facilitator** of that debriefing session **must**

-1.  wrote a blog post summarizing the topics discussed and
+1.  write a blog post summarizing the topics discussed and
 2.  create issues at the properly place for comments about the lessons.